praxdev/COP3223C/content/looping.md

   {
     *code to be run while condition is true*
   }
 ```

+The while loop does the same thing as the for loop above.
+* The main difference in the examples are where the increment happens.
+  * Concretely, while loops are used when it is not known beforehand how many times the loop needs to run.
+    * If there was a finite starting and ending point, why would someone use a while loop over a for loop?

 ## When Do I Know When to Use Which Loop?

-Theoretically, any for loop can be written as a while loop, and any while loop can be written as a for loop.
+Theoretically, any `for` loop can be written as a `while` loop, and any `while` loop can be written as a `for` loop.
+In practice, the `do-while` loop isn't used as often.

 **In short, if you have a start and end condition in mind, use a for loop.
 Else, use a while loop.**

 ### Example

-- If you were calculating grades for 200 students, you might use a loop to do some math from `i = 0` to `i < 200`.
+- If you were calculating grades for 200 students, you might use a `for` loop to do some math from `i = 0` to `i < 200`.

-- However, if you didn't know how many students you had at the beginning, you'd probably do the same math in a while loop, until some signal to stop.
+- However, if you didn't know how many students you had at the beginning, you'd probably do the same math in a `while` loop, until some signal to stop.

 ## FAQs